blischalk/clojure_notes/ClojureNotes.md

 - @ or deref are used to access values of a reference type.
 - Use alter, ref-set, and commute to update the value within a ref

+### Atoms: Great for uncoordinated updates
+- Atoms are like refs in that they’re synchronous but like agents they are independent (uncoordinated).
+They could be used to keep track of the currently playing track but if you wanted to update the current track and current composer in lock step you would use a ref. (you could also store track and composer as a map and then perform updates on that instead.)
+- Use reset! to update an atom
+- Use swap! to only update a part of an atom???

 ### Agents:
 - Each agent has a queue of actions that need to be performed on its value and each action will product a new value for the agent to hold and pass to subsequent action.
 - Update an agent using send or send-off.
 - Use send-off if the action does I/o or may block otherwise use send.
 - When agents fail they must be restarted.

-### Atoms:
-- Atoms are like refs in that they’re synchronous but like agents they are independent (uncoordinated).

 ### Vars:
 - Can be named and interned in a namespace.